12 Sep Top Five Thoracic Mobility Drills to Improve Your Overhead Pressing

 The foam roll holding a weight allows an athlete to provide some self-overpressure while mobilizing the thoracic spine and shoulders.
 Make sure the abdominals stay contracted to prevent lumbar hyperextension, as this will decrease this stretch’s usefulness.
 To work on this, cue the athlete to keep their rib cage down.

-The Barbell Opener is my absolute favorite drill for improving thoracic mobility by mobilizing the upper back and the shoulders simultaneously.
+The Barbell Opener is my absolute favorite drill for improving thoracic mobility.
+It mobilizes the upper back and the shoulders simultaneously.
 I have my hand width equal to whatever exercise I’m doing that day (wide for snatches, narrow for pressing).
-The partner overpressure makes this an amazing mobility drill.
+Adding some partner overpressure makes this an amazing mobility drill.